PriyanshCloudKeeper/testing/docs/lens/billingsummary/costbreakup.md

 - **Data Transfer**: Shows how much is being spent on inter-region or external data transfer.
 - **Amazon CloudFront**, **Amazon CloudWatch**: Provides detailed breakdowns for content delivery and monitoring services.

-The dashboards empower users to drill down into their **service-specific costs** and optimize their usage patterns.